 Experienced & Compassionate High-Risk Pregnancy Care

 The term “high-risk pregnancy” can bring expectant families a lot of anxiety during a time they expected to feel joy and excitement.
-This designation, however, just means that our team of experts will more closely follow your pregnancy and childbirth experience to ensure that everything is as safe and healthy as possible.
+This designation, however, just means that our team of experts will work closely with you and your OB throughout your pregnancy and childbirth experience to ensure that everything is as safe and healthy as possible.

-There are many reasons a pregnancy might be considered high-risk.
+There are many reasons a mom might benefit from a high-risk consultation.

 - Mom’s age is over 35 or younger than 17